Manny Legace: Detroit Red Wings

 In training camp the next season, Legace beat out Wregget to establish himself as the backup goaltender to Chris Osgood.
 Osgood had a very slow start, and Legace subsequently saw much action.
 Posting a 24–5–5 record in 39 games, Legace looked to have assumed the starting role for the team.
 However, Osgood regained his stride and resumed starting duties in the playoffs.

 With the 2001–02 season, Legace became backup to Dominik Hašek when Osgood was waived and claimed by the New York Islanders.
-Legace played in 20 games and only saw playoff action to relieve Hašek during a loss to the St. Louis Blues; the Red Wings won the Stanley Cup that season.
+Legace played in 20 games and only saw playoff action to relieve Hašek during Game 3 of the semifinals of the 2002 Stanley Cup playoffs to the St. Louis Blues; the Red Wings won the Stanley Cup that season.

 The next season, with the retirement of Hašek and the signing of star goaltender Curtis Joseph, Legace saw his workload increase from 20 games to 25 games in the 2002–03 season, yet remained the team's backup.

 At the start of the 2003–04 season, Hašek made the startling decision to come out of retirement and return to the Red Wings.
 Curtis Joseph was still being paid $8 million a year and, due to his hefty contract, was not likely to be traded or picked up by a team.
 While Legace was initially going to be the 3rd goalie behind two elite goaltenders, the Red Wings opted to send Joseph to the minors while Legace served as Hašek's backup.
 Hašek, however, was not properly conditioned for a return to the NHL.
 Minor injuries and inconsistent play from Hašek thrust Legace into the starting role.
 Injuries to both Hašek and Legace opened the door for the Red Wings to call up Joseph from the minors, along with Joey MacDonald to serve as his backup.
 When Legace returned from injury, MacDonald was sent back to the minors while Legace and Joseph ended up serving as Detroit's goaltending tandem for the remainder of the season, as Hašek opted not to return to the team from injury.
 An injury to Joseph late in the season found Legace temporarily working with minor-league goaltender Marc Lamothe, but Lamothe was returned to the AHL's Grand Rapids Griffins when Joseph returned to the roster.